tkareine/dotfiles/README.md

-My dotfiles.
+# My dotfiles

 They're here so that I can synchronize them across computers I work with.

+I have copied or adapted the contents of some of the files from other people.
+For small chunks of code, I have embedded the source URL in a comment inside the file.
+When copying has been extensive, I have retained the original copyright in the file.
+Thank you all!

 Install the dotfiles with `./install.sh`, which either symlinks or copies each file to your home directory.
 Installation is safe by
 default: if the target file exists in your home directory already, the installer skips symlinking or copying.
 See `./install -h` for more.

-# Xcode Zenburn color theme
+## Xcode Zenburn color theme

 I have adapted Bozhidar Batsov's
 [Emacs Zenburn color theme](http://github.com/bbatsov/zenburn-emacs) for